-Cardiac sonography (also known as echocardiography) is the use of ultrasound imaging to view the cardiovascular anatomy in a non-invasive and pain free examination.
+Cardiac sonography (also known as echocardiography or cardiovascular sonography) is the use of ultrasound imaging to view the cardiovascular anatomy in a non-invasive and pain free examination.
 This safe and convenient method of diagnosis allows the physician to assess the function of the heart in a dynamic way.
-Cardiac sonographers are specially trained professionals who are an integral part of the cardiovascular medical management team in today’s health care environment.
-They use sophisticated equipment that acquires two-dimensional images of the heart and Doppler spectral tracings of blood flow to provide an accurate assessment of the patient’s condition.
-They are one first lines of diagnosis of cardiovascular conditions and help the physician to guide the patient to the correct path of treatment.
+Cardiovascular sonographers are specially trained professionals who are an integral part of the cardiovascular medical management team in today’s health care environment.
+They use sophisticated equipment that acquires two-dimensional images of the heart & blood vessels and Doppler spectral tracings of blood flow to provide an accurate assessment of the patient’s cardiovascular condition.
+They are one of the first lines of diagnosis of cardiovascular conditions and help the physician to guide the patient to the correct path of treatment.

 Career Opportunities and Earning Potential

-The earning potential for cardiac sonographers is significant with the mean annual wage in 2008 of $61,980.
+The earning potential for cardiac sonographers is significant with the median annual wage in 2016 of $64,280 ($30.90 hourly).
 Salary is dependent upon location and employer.
 For additional information please click the link below.